murraydavis/Linux-System-Administration/CONTRIBUTING.md

 * Read the entire book first.
 You may have a good idea and want to contribute something important.
 However, it is possible that I have covered your area of interest in a later section of the book.
 Perform a cursory search for your topic or for a keyword.

-* Finding spelling errors and identifying poor grammar usage.
+* Find spelling errors and identify poor grammar usage.
 I hold the old-school belief that spelling mistakes and poor implementation of the rules of grammar impede the flow of ideas and distract the reader.
 I am not holding myself out as a paragon of good writing, but I do strive with a perfectionist edge towards the goal of writing intelligently and correctly.

 * Finding syntax errors in coding blocks.
 Spelling errors in the code blocks would be fatal to command execution.
-I may have also entered a command in a command table that is not correct and that does not work.
+I may have also placed a command in a command table that is not correct and that does not work.

-* I have included a todo list at the back of the book.
+* I included a todo list at the back of the book.
 Any help completing this list would be appreciated.
 Actually, this is not a great place for a todo list.
 I will eventually move it to a 'Task List' in the github repository.

 #### How to submit or make a contribution